 While pregnant with her son, Teresa volunteered her acupuncture and Chinese Medicine services to the Native American tribes protesting the Dakota Access Pipeline at Standing Rock in North Dakota during the harsh subzero winter for Christmas to New Years 2016.

 Teresa served as a labor assistant/ doula for two separate births in 2011 and has taken courses for acupuncture in labor and delivery.
 She used acupuncture and chinese herbs during her own pregnancy, labor and postpartum.
 She uses acupuncture and Chinese herbal formulas to help many female patients prepare their bodies for pregnancy, increase their fertility, support their system through pregnancy and help prepare them for labor.
 She has treated many women regularly throughout their pregnancies & postpartum.
 She completed a postpartum doula course and offers home visits to new mothers including: chinese herbal formulas safe for new nursing mothers, meal preparation, gentle postpartum massage therapy, and rejuvenating acupuncture, and her own experience.
 Teresa has worked on many children and has treated children for respiratory problems, eczema, digestive issues, mental and physical developmental disorders, cerebral palsy, boosting immunity pre and post vaccination.

 Teresa believes in whole body care, helping her patients to unblock what is preventing them from healing and reaching their optimal state of health.
-She has worked for a decade in sports massage therapy and helped many athletes to quicken their recovery time from strenuous workouts and/ or sports injuries.
+She has worked for more than a decade in sports massage therapy and helped many athletes to quicken their recovery time from strenuous workouts and/ or sports injuries.
 She has had significant success in treating Ménière's disease, Phantom Limb Pain, Radial Mononeuropathy, Scleroderma, Somnambulism/ Sleepwalking, and Stroke.